Quintinus98/myStore-frontend/README.md

 MyStore is Angular application that allows users to view a list of available products to purchase, add them to a shopping cart, and ultimately complete the checkout process.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.5.
+This project can be viewed at https://buy4him.netlify.app

 ## Development server